 Feature · Revenue forecast

-Group customers by renewal quarter.
-Weight each by their current health score.
-Project gross retention, net retention, and downgrade risk for the next four quarters — with the assumptions visible.
+Weight every customer by their current churn risk.
+Project MRR three months out in best, expected, and worst-case scenarios, with the assumptions visible.
 The forecast you take to a board meeting is the forecast that materializes.

 What it is

 Exeechain's revenue forecast pivots the math: instead of projecting from history, it projects from current state.
-Customers are grouped by renewal quarter; each cohort is weighted by the current health-score distribution; the projection is the expected MRR retained, expanded, and downgraded — with confidence bands.
+Every customer is weighted by their current churn risk; the projection is the expected MRR retained, expanded, and downgraded, in best, expected, and worst-case scenarios.
 When a customer's health score moves, the forecast moves.
 The numbers stay current.

 How it works